BabbleSim/ext_device_EDTT_bridge/docs/README.md

            simulation time too)

-* It handles the wait requests from the EDTT driver by letting the simulation advance by that amount of time
+* It handles the wait requests from the EDTT driver by letting the simulation advance by that amount of time and replying with a dummy byte (with a value of 0) when the wait has completed

 Effectively it either blocks the simulator or the EDTTool so that only one executes at a time, locksteping them to ensure that simulations are fully